RECAPEM

 Preface

-Poor perfusion in critical patients with hemodynamic instability stems from problems with either cardiac pump function; pipe, tank or a complex of multiple overlapping problems.
-Cardiac function (cardiac output) is primarily determined by heart rate and contractility, and is severely impacted by heart rates at extremis (more on this here).
+Poor perfusion in critical patients with hemodynamic instability stems from problems with either cardiac pump function; pipe, tank, or a complex of multiple overlapping problems.
+Cardiac function (cardiac output) is primarily determined by heart rate and contractility and is severely impacted by heart rates at extreme (more on this here).
 When there are multiple overlapping perfusion problems in a patient, oftentimes the priority is given to correction of heart rate and rhythm with few exceptions.
 The “primacy of the heart rate” simply states that the more abnormal the heart rate, the more likely it is the primary cause of clinical instability.
 That’s why intervention to correct the abnormal heart rate has priority in resuscitation.
-In this post tachyarrhythmias is explored with focus on wide complex tachycardia.
-For commonly used abbreviations in the text, refer to the above pannel.
+In this post, tachyarrhythmias are explored with a focus on wide-complex tachycardia.
+For commonly used abbreviations in the text, refer to the above panel.

 Principles of Management of Tachydysrhythmias